ARIA and Accessibility

 ARIA provides a remoteness, or accessibility, value for every location in Australia.
 ARIA is an essential tool for any organisation interested in the ease or difficulty people face accessing services/ locations in non-metropolitan Australia.

-ARIA values are available for Australian Bureau of Statistic (ABS) geographies and non-ABS geographies (eg Local Government Areas) as well as raw ARIA scores for populated localities used in the creation of the index.
+ARIA values (to 2 decimal places) are available for Australian Bureau of Statistic (ABS) geographies and non-ABS geographies (eg Local Government Areas) as well as raw ARIA scores for populated localities used in the creation of the index.

 To purchase an ARIA product, please place your order online by completing the ARIA Order Form.
-If you would like to know more about an ARIA product or if your web browser is preventing you from placing an online order, please email APMRC
+If you would like to know more about an ARIA product or if your web browser is preventing you from placing an online order, please email the Hugo Centre

 Over time, customised versions of ARIA have been developed.
 These include: